facebookresearch/hydra/plugins/examples/example_configsource_plugin/README.md

 `pkg://` (which provides access to configs installed with a Python package)

 This config source hard codes all the responses so it's not very useful.
+Please base your tests on the data in  hydra_root/tests/test_apps/config_source_test/dir.

 All config sources need to pass the ConfigSourceTestSuite tests, which are expecting those specific responses.
 When implementing a new config source, be sure to run it through the test suite to ensure it always behaves the same as the other config sources.